- To show file extensions on Windows 11, open File Explorer (Windows key + E).

 Click the OK button.

-Once you complete the steps, File Explorer will show extensions (for example, .txt, .exe, and .docx) for known file types.
+Once you complete the steps, File Explorer will show extensions (for example, .txt, .exe, and .docx) for known file types on Windows 11.